x-magic/kindle-weather-stand-alone/README.md

 ## More about this project
 This is a sister project to [Kindle Weather Stand Project](https://github.com/x-magic/kindle-weather-display).
 The difference is that this version runs on Kindle alone without need of a server.

+## Files explained

+ - All executables and required parts are in *kindle* folder
+   - *update-weather.sh* is the cron job script.
+Details of usage are in line 3 of the file
+ - Battery usage statistics (with 1 minute and 5 minutes mixed data points) and a plot is available in *statistics* folder
+ - *exception-template.psd* is the psd template of all exception pictures.

 ## For those who helped
 This project include following components (in binary form) from [this link](http://www.mobileread.com/forums/showthread.php?t=200621) with some necessary modifications: